 Departments can do each of these as well but often don’t have the knowledge.
 Sente can help as our software, various other tools and templates and our services are all organized to help our customers adopt this new cultural mindset.
 We help your teams to start Working Together, Better.

-Our Solutions are Built for a “Business” Mindset
+Our Software and Algorithms Produce a “Business” Mindset

 We designed this approach out of the concern that we actually were a separately constituted business and we were going to invoice for our services.
 Every time we invoiced the customer it was another opportunity for them to assess satisfaction with the results we were producing.
 If they were satisfied we continued.
 If they weren’t, we could be “terminated for convenience”.
 It set up a powerful set of incentives.